-Meditation and yoga are appealing activities for a lot of people (and a lot of reasons ), and they do have many possible benefits for anyone who chooses to “get serious” about them.
-However, the reputation and popularity of yoga and meditation is immense, almost oppressive, eclipsing other options in many people’s minds.
-People feel that they “should” try them in order to reduce stress and contribute to a healing process, and have trouble thinking of any other way of responding to pain and stress.1 They actually feel guilty for not trying them or for not liking them.
+The reputation and popularity of yoga and meditation are oppressively immense, eclipsing other options.
+People feel that they “should” try them to reduce stress and contribute to a healing process, and have trouble thinking of any other way of responding to pain and stress.1 They actually feel guilty for not trying them or for not liking them.
 Tyranny!
-Yoga and meditation have their uses, but no one should be feeling guilty about passing on them, and there are other options.

-If you’ve never been interested in yoga or meditation before, or never really tried it, it may not be a great idea to try to take them up just because you’ve got a new pain problem.
-Someone with low back pain who has already got some experience with yoga and/or meditating might find it more useful.
+Most people don’t need to worry that they are missing out on much.
+If you’ve never been interested in yoga or meditation before, it's not a great idea to try them out just because you’ve got a new pain problem.
+Someone with low back pain who already has experience with yoga and/or meditating might find it more useful.
+Or they might not!

-Another large group of people who aren’t suited to yoga and meditation: the ones who never liked the idea to begin with!
+But many people never liked the idea to begin with!
 You know who you are, and you’re not alone.
 Plenty of you suspect that all “that flaky stuff” is a cure that’s worse than the disease.
 You are more likely to be successful reducing stress the standard “Western” way, by “blowing off steam” with exercise!
-Which can be a great idea, except that blowing off steam is often not an option if you are struggling with a healing process.
-In fact, one the biggest stresses in your life may be the loss of exercise, which was the only stress-management strategy you took seriously.
+Which can be a great idea, except that blowing off steam is often not an option if you are struggling with pain and injury.
+In fact, one of the biggest stresses in your life may be the loss of exercise, which was the only stress-management strategy you took seriously.

 That’s frustrating.
 Stressful, even!